Nutella Ice Cream (No Cook, Eggless, Small Batch)

 At this point you can eat it at the soft serve stage or you can transfer to a container and freeze until scoopable.

-How To Freeze Homemade Ice Cream By Hand
+How To Make Nutella Ice Cream

-One question I get a lot is how do you make ice cream without a machine?
 For the longest time, I made ice cream by hand; I didn’t have the money (nor the room) for an ice cream maker.

 Churning in a machine ensures there are no ice crystals forming while it freezes.
 Once you understand this reasoning, you’ll realize a machine is a luxury, not a necessity.